wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rollout-using-advisor/includes/2-start-deployment-teams-advisor.md

 :::image type="content" source="../media/2-teams-deployment-workload.png" alt-text="Teams admin Dashboard Deploying Teams Workload":::

 ## Create a Deployment team
 The first time that Advisor for Teams is run, it will create a **Deployment team** in Teams.
 It also adds a channel for each selected workload.
 If a Deployment team is already in place and another user tries to create it, they'll get an error telling them to contact their support team.
 This message prevents Teams from unintentionally releasing information about the existing team and its members.
-The user can then ask the owner of the Deployment team to add them, or contact support for more help.
+The user can then ask the owner of the Deployment team to add them or contact support for more help.

 ## Learn more